poult-lab/daily-word/english_words_ learning.md

 [adj] atomic energy/power.

 "related to the energy that is produced when atoms are split; related to weapons that use this energy"

+#### 03/28.02

+01.truce /truːs/

+[n] Macron Says Ukraine Truce Could Be Weeks Away | WSJ News./If the two countries reach a complete truce or peace agreement, sanctions on Russia will likely be lifted, allowing Korean firms to resume business there.

+"an agreement between enemies or opponents to stop fighting for an agreed period of time; the period of time that this lasts"

+02.renewable/rɪˈnuːəbl/

+[adj] renewable sources of energy such as wind and solar power.

+"that is replaced naturally or controlled carefully and can therefore be used without the risk of finishing it all"

+[adj]  a renewable lease. "that can be made valid for a further period of time after it has finished"

+#### 03/30.03

+01.nostalgic /nəˈstældʒɪk/

+[n] A bodybuilder returned to an old restaurant where he had started, saying, 'This is very nostalgic.'

+""**Nostalgic** things cause you to think affectionately about the past."

+02.bond /bɑːnd/

+[n] Is it possible for a regular person to invest in bonds?

+"an agreement by a government or a company to pay you interest on the money you have lent; a document containing this agreement"

+03.cheque  [tʃek]

+[noun] a cheque for £50."a printed form that you can write on and sign as a way of paying for sth instead of using money"

+#### 03/31

+01.stigma /ˈstɪɡmə/

+[n] Is applying shame and stigma to something the best way to be dealing with something that is everywhere.

+/Driving change to conquer stigma.

+" feelings of disapproval that people have about particular illnesses or ways of behaving  "

+02.flow  /floʊ/

+[n]She tried to stop the flow of blood from the wound.

+ "the steady and continuous movement of sth/sb in one direction"

+[v] It's here that the river flows down into the ocean.

+"She tried to stop the flow of blood from the wound."

+[v] "of the tide in the sea/ocean to come in towards the land"

+03.ebb /eb/

+[n] "the period of time when the sea flows away from the land"

+[v] {of the tide in the sea } "to move away from the land"

+04.the ebb and flow (of sth/sb)

+[n] She had learned to navigate the ebb and flow of her mentor, knowing when to seek advice and when to give him space.

+"the repeated, often regular, movement from one state to another; the repeated change in level, numbers or amount"

+05.tide  [taɪd]

+[noun] the **ebb** and flow of the tide.

+"a regular rise and fall in the level of the sea, caused by the pull of the moon and sun; the flow of water that happens as the sea rises and falls"

+[noun] It takes courage to speak out against the tide of opinion.

+"the direction in which the opinion of a large number of people seems to be moving"

+06.tidal [ˈtaɪdl]

+[adj] tidal forces.

+"connected with tides (= the regular rise and fall of the sea)"

+07.tidal energy [ˈtaɪdl ˈenədʒi]

+[phrase] ontinuous energy flows include geothermal, solar[ˈsoʊlər] , and tidal energy.

+The tidal energy is not stable.

+"Tidal energy is **a form of hydropower [ˈhaɪdrəʊ] that converts energy obtained from tides into useful forms of power**"